kubedb/cli/docs/guides/redis/clustering/redis-cluster.md

   - `slot` 5461-10922
 - redis-cluster-shard2-1
   - `ip` 172.17.0.13:6379
-  - `role` slave
+  - `role` replica
   - `node-id` 981f26c1e2d16f56109ca74ee79aaa5cd5e62a79

-Every slave node will serve for the same hash slot as its master.
+Every replica node will serve for the same hash slot as its master.

 ## Data Availability

 Now, you can connect to this database through [redis-cli](https://redis.io/topics/rediscli).
-In this tutorial, we will insert data, and we will see whether we can get the data from any other node (any master or slave) or not.
+In this tutorial, we will insert data, and we will see whether we can get the data from any other node (any master or replica) or not.

 > Read the comment written for the following commands.
 They contain the instructions and explanations of the commands.